arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 - **Compatible core**: The board is compatible with Portenta X8 (ABX00049), Portenta H7 (ABX00042/ABX00045/ABX00046), and Portenta C33 (ABX00074).
 The Portenta H7 and C33 are limited in camera support and the Ethernet speed to 100 Mbit.

-- **Power management**: The Portenta Max Carrier can either be powered through the power jack (6 ~ 36V DC) or an 18650 Li-ion/LiPo battery (3.7V) that can be used as backup power source if the external power supply fails.

-The battery is charged while the minimum input voltage to the power jack is met.
+- **Power management**: The Portenta Max Carrier can either be powered through the power jack (6 ~ 36V DC) or an 18650 Li-ion/LiPo battery (3.7V), which can be used as a backup power source if the external power supply fails.
+The battery is charged when the minimum input voltage to the power jack is met.

-- **USB connectivity**: The Portenta Max Carrier also includes a USB 2.0 Hi-Speed Hub controller based on the USB2514B/M2 that manages the 2 USB devices from the USB type A connector plus the LoRa® and PCIe modules.
+- **USB connectivity**: The Portenta Max Carrier also includes a USB 2.0 High-Speed Hub controller based on the USB2514B/M2 that manages the 2 USB devices of the USB type A connector plus the LoRa® and PCIe modules.
 J15 is protected by an NCP383LMUAJAATXG power switch and current limiter.

-  A USB-A female connector is used for data logging and the connection of external peripherals like keyboards, mice, hubs, and similar devices.
+  A USB-A female connector can be used for data logging and the connection of external peripherals like keyboards, mice, hubs, and similar devices.

 - **Ethernet connectivity**: The Gigabit Ethernet physical interface (J17) is directly connected to the high density connector to the Portenta board.
 The connector includes an activity LED indication (orange) and speed indication (green). __Note:__ Gigabit Ethernet functionality is only supported on the Portenta X8.
+Portenta H7 and Portenta C33 just support 100 Mbit Ethernet speed.

 - **Serial Transceiver**: The Portenta Max Carrier includes a multi-protocol transceiver supporting RS-232, RS-485, and RS-422 serial standards (configurable) based on the SP335 IC.
 It is connected to a 6P6C Connector (RJ11, RJ12, RJ14, RJ25).

 - **CAN Transceiver**: The Portenta Max Carrier includes a high speed CAN transceiver based on the TJA1049T/3J IC.
 It is connected to a 4P4C connector (RJ9, RJ10, RJ22).

 - **Mini PCIe**: The Portenta Max Carrier includes one female mini PCI Express card slot.
 The connector is right angled and the board includes 2 removable standoffs for external module support.
 The Max Carrier supports two different Mini PCIe sizes.
 Pins 8, 10, 12 and 14 are reserved for UIM (in this case SIM).
 __Note:__ USB, I2C and SIM functionality over PCIe is available only for the X8.
-Full PCIe functionality is not provided at this time.

-- **Cell Modem**: The SARA-R412M-02B is a multi-region modem capable of connecting to 2G/Cat-M1/NB-IoT networks worldwide.
-A dedicated SMA connector allows for an external antenna.
+- **Cellular Modem**: The SARA-R412M-02B is a multi-region modem capable of connecting to 2G/Cat-M1/NB-IoT networks worldwide.
+A dedicated SMA connector is provided for connecting an external antenna.
 The chip operates over the 1V8 power line.
 A microSIM slot is available, the corresponding SIM card slot for the cell modem is on the top side of the board, directly adjacent to the module.

 - **Audio**: The Portenta Max Carrier enables connections to analog audio channels.
 This is done through the low power CS42L52 stereo CODEC providing ADC/DAC between analog signals and the I2S protocol.
 An internal Class D amplifier eliminates the need for external audio amplification circuitry.

 - **LoRa® Module**: The Portenta Max Carrier provides long range wireless connectivity for low bandwidth applications with the onboard Murata CMWX1ZZABZ-078 LoRa® transceiver module.
-This module operates on 3V3.
-A dedicated SMA connector allows for an external antenna.
+This module operates at 3V3.
+A dedicated SMA connector is provided for connecting an external antenna.

 - **MIPI Camera**: The Portenta Max Carrier, when combined with a Portenta X8, supports MIPI cameras.
 The latter can be plugged into the onboard camera connector (J4) via a flexible flat cable.
 The camera support is perfect for machine/computer vision applications such as product line inspection, object detection, image classification and robotics.

-- **Storage**: The board has a MicroSD card slot for data logging operation and bootloading operation from external memory.
+- **Storage**: The board has a MicroSD card slot for data logging operation.

 - **Debug interface**: Debugging capabilities are integrated directly into the Portenta Max Carrier and are accessible via micro USB.
 The J-link debugger is compatible with the Segger® J-Link OB and Blackmagic probes, driven by the STM32F405RGT6 controller.
-In addition to providing access to the Portenta board JTAG ports, different sniffer channels for I2C, CAN and UART lines.
+In addition to providing access to the Portenta board JTAG ports, different sniffer channels for I2C, CAN and UART lines are available.
 The debugger firmware can be updated via SWD on CN3.
-Additionally, headers for debugging the LoRa® are accessible via CN2 with SWD
+Additionally, headers for debugging the LoRa® are accessible via CN2 with SWD.

-- **DIP switch**: The carrier has a DIP switch with two positions and allows different profiles depending on the paired Portenta board.
+- **DIP switch**: The carrier has a DIP switch with two positions and enables different profiles depending on the paired Portenta board.
 See the [DIP Switches section](#dip-switch-configuration) for more details.

 ### Carrier Topology